Hugh Maynard: Musical Theatre

 Maynard made his West End debut by playing the principal role of Simon Zealotes in Jesus Christ Superstar, produced by Andrew Lloyd Webber's Really Useful Theatre Group.
 From 1999 to 2000, Maynard landed lead roles in The Lion King and Notre Dame de Paris theatre productions, playing Simba and Clopin respectively.
 In 2002, he went on to star in We Will Rock You The Jackson 5 and in Follies playing young Ben.
 In 2004, Hugh Maynard first played John in Laurence Connor's revival of Boublil and the first UK tour of Schönberg's classic musical melodrama Miss Saigon, In 2006, Maynard played Marvin Gaye in Dancing in the Streets.
 In 2009, he performed at the London Palladium, in Whoopi Goldberg's stage production of Sister Act.
 Ten years after his with performance in Miss Saigon, Maynard reprised his role of John in Cameron Mackintosh's new production of Miss Saigon at The Prince Edward Theatre in London.
 He was nominated as "Best Featured Actor in a New Production of a Musical" in Broadway World Awards 2014. and "Best Supporting Actor in a Musical" in 15th Annual WhatsOnStage Awards, for this performance.
 In 2016 Maynard performed in Travels with my Aunt at the Minerva Theatre in Chichester.
-The same year, he became the first Black performer to play Sweeney Todd in Sweeney Todd on the West End.
+The same year, he became the first Black performer to play Sweeney Todd in Sweeney Todd in the Mercury Theatre Colchester’s production, in partnership with Derby Theatre.